fadilahonespot/simple-api/README.md

     ```
     Adjust the LOGGER_FOLDER_PATH based on your preferred folder structure.

+5. Ensure that the application is configured with the following environment variable:
+    ```
+    APP_PORT=7690
+    ```

-5. Save and Close the File:
+6. Save and Close the File:

     Save the changes and close the .env file.

-6. Verify the Configuration:
+7. Verify the Configuration:

     Make sure your application can connect to the database using the updated configuration.
 You can do this by running a database-related task or checking your application logs.

-7. Run Unit Testing:
+8. Run Unit Testing:

     Execute the following command to run unit tests and generate a coverage report:

     ```
     make test-coverage
     ```
-8. Build and Run in Docker:
+9. Build and Run in Docker:

     Use the following command to build and run your application in Docker: